thomasbarkats/yasui/README.md

 ## What is YasuiJS?

-Yasui (meaning "easy" in Japanese) is a lightweight Express-based framework for Node.js that brings the developer experience of modern frameworks without the complexity and maintaining minimal dependencies.
-It provides the structure you need with just the features you'll actually use.
+Yasui (meaning "easy" in Japanese) is a lightweight multi-runtime framework built on Web Standards and pushed with [SRVX](https://srvx.h3.dev), that brings the developer experience of modern frameworks without the complexity.
+It runs on Node.js, Deno, and Bun, providing the structure you need with just the features you'll actually use.

 ## Features Summary
+- **Multi-Runtime**: Runs on Node.js, Deno, and Bun via SRVX and Web Standards
-- **Lightweight & Fast**: Built on Express with minimal dependencies.
-Focus on essentials without the bloat
+- **Lightweight & Fast**: Minimal dependencies with focus on essentials without the bloat
 - **Complete Error Handling**: Everything can throw without try/catch - automatic error handling everywhere
 - **Automatic Type-Casting**: Query params automatically converted to proper types.
 Even in middlewares
 - **Flexible DI System**: Constructor and method-level injection with configurable scopes for better control
 - **Simple Middlewares**: Apply at global, controller, or route level.
 Use the same decorators as controllers
-- **Rich Swagger Generation**: Flexible decorators for enums, arrays, classes, OpenAPI schemas.
+- **Rich Swagger Generation**: Flexible decorators for enums, arrays, classes, OpenAPI schemas
+- **HTTPS/HTTP2 Support**: Built-in TLS configuration with automatic HTTP/2 on Node.js
 - **Type-safe**: Full TypeScript support with proper typing

 ## Quick Start